Roy-Tapas/Financial-Planner/README.md

 ---

 ## How to run the script <br>
-Clone the entire "whale-analysis" repository into a local folder by issuing the following command from gitbash
+Clone the entire "financial-planner" repository into a local folder by issuing the following command from gitbash
 ```
 $git clone https://github.com/Roy-Tapas/financial-planner.git
 ```